Quick Start All Prompts

 - Never assume - always ask for approval before major changes

-- **Include logging, error handling, and security in EVERY component**
+- **Include logging, error handling, security, and accessibility in EVERY component**

 **⚠️ CRITICAL:** If a requested change is NOT in PLAN.md, do NOT implement it.